Salesforce

 AS-Admin TEMP-TABLE Deleted TEMP-TABLE _AgentRequest (ID:5 DYNAMIC) stopAgent OpenEdge.ApplicationServer.AgentManager

-If on Unix like platform with -t enabled, the DBI files are visible.
+With -t enabled on a Unix like platform, the DBI files are visible.
 Without enabling 4GLTrace, the DBI files owner process can be determined by the file name.
-(Note: this format is a convention OpenEdge uses for now(as of version 12.8), it might be changed in the future.)
+(Note: this format is a convention OpenEdge uses for now, as of version 12.8, which may be changed in the future.)
 The file name should be like:

 DBIthreadid_sessionNumXXXXXX